marcopeg/marcopeg.github.io/content/posts/2020/0121-fetchq-introduction/fetchq-introduction.md

 4. **_SEND A WELCOME EMAIL_**
 5. return a welcome message to the user

 What is the bottleneck here?
 The email.
-Sending email is slow and unreliable.
+Sending an email is slow and unreliable.
 But it is necessary to give positive feedback to the user and **share critical info** like a confirm link.

 Say you own a successful social-network and millions of people sign up.
 You can control